marc2k3/spider-monkey-panel-x86/README.md

 # Changelog

+## 1.6.2.25.09.26
+- Fix bug when using `FbMetadbHandle` methods to write component playback statistics values.

 ## 1.6.2.25.09.13
 - Add `FbMetadbHandleList` `OptimiseFileLayout`.
 It takes a `boolean` `minimise` argument.
 This provides the same functionality as the native context menu items